Origin hypotheses of the Croats: Post-structuralist elite-cultural model theory

-Most recently the late 1990s "post-structuralist" theory of Slavic elite cultural model was created by Florin Curta, and later supported by Danijel Dzino and Francesco Borri.
-It revisionistically deconstructs the early Slavs, argues spreading of Slavs as a cultural model invented by the Byzantines without much migration, disregarding and reinterpreting much of historical sources (considering them as "propaganda"), and focuses on construction of identities and narratives.
+Most recently the late 1990s "post-structuralist" theory of the Slavic elite cultural model was created by Florin Curta, and later supported by Danijel Dzino and Francesco Borri.
+It revisionistically deconstructs the early Slavs, argues the spreading of Slavs as a cultural model invented by the Byzantines without much migration, disregarding and reinterpreting much of historical sources (considering them as "propaganda"), and focuses on construction of identities and narratives.
 It sees the early Slavs and Croats with their identity as an elite whose name would be imposed by the Byzantines to the heterogenous population living on Roman lands after Roman societal collapse because of which was managed to be imposed Slavic/Croatian identity, language and customs on native population which ceased to be Roman, and emergence of new Slavic states like Croatia.
 Alike previous two theories, it also advances the idea that the Slavs came as a minority among more numerous autochthonous population.
 Curta's theorization can be "hardly accepted".